KassiusKlay/degiro/README.md

 **PLEASE READ:**
 1. The CSV files required are completely anonymous, there is nothing to connect your data to your name or email (you can obviously check them before uploading).
-2. The application has no way to store the data.
-The code is open source for you to confirm.
+2. Your data is not logged in any way, shape or form.
+It's only cached in StreamLit servers for faster access everytime you use it.
+No one has access to it (code is open source so fell free to confirm it).

 ## Example